-- 17 Our nominated Safeguarding governor is Mr Peter Johnson. - The governing body, which recognises its accountability for ensuring that the school has effective safeguarding policies and procedures in place for staff and children, will: - 19 Ensure the school contributes to interagency working in line with 'Working Together to Safeguard Children' (2018) through: - Providing a co-ordinated offer of early help, working with Family Support Workers - Contributing to multi-agency plans in order to provide additional support to students subject to child protection plans - Allowing access Children's Services around Section 17 (Child in Need) or Section 47 (Child protection) responsibilities. - 20 Ensure that the school's safeguarding arrangements comply with procedures and practices of Solihull Local Authority as part of interagency safeguarding procedures set up by Solihull Local Safeguarding Children Partnership. - 21 Ensure there is an effective Safeguarding and Child Protection Policy in place together with a Staff Behaviour Policy (Code of Conduct).
+- Our nominated Safeguarding Trustee is Mrs Suha Ahmad. - The Trust Board, which recognises its accountability for ensuring that the school has effective safeguarding policies and procedures in place for staff and children, will:

+- a.
+Ensure the school contributes to interagency working in line with 'Working Together to Safeguard Children' (DfE, 2023) by providing a co-ordinated offer of early help, working with Family Support Workers, contributing to multi-agency plans in order to provide additional support to students subject to child protection plans and allowing access Children's Services around Section 17 (Child in Need) or Section 47 (Child protection) responsibilities. - b.
+Ensure that the school's safeguarding arrangements comply with procedures and practices of Solihull Local Authority as part of interagency safeguarding procedures set up by Solihull Local Safeguarding Children Partnership (LSCP). - c.
+Ensure there is an effective Safeguarding and Child Protection Policy in place together with a Staff Behaviour Policy (Code of Conduct).
 Ensure that it adopts and reviews the Safeguarding and Child Protection Policy annually, that it is implemented and its use is monitored.
-The Safeguarding and Child Protection Policy is made available publicly. - 22 Ensure that the school operates safe recruitment procedures in line with national and local statutory guidance and that it monitors the process. - 23 Ensure that the school has a clear policy for managing allegations against adults who work with students and young people and that it is implemented and monitored (including a nominated governor who will liaise with the Local Authority on issues of child protection and in the event of allegations of abuse made against the Headteacher). - 24 Ensure that the Headteacher has appointed a member of staff of the school leadership team to the role of Designated Safeguarding Lead (DSL) for child protection which is clearly referenced in the staff member's job description. - 25 Ensure the DSL for child protection undergoes updated child protection training every two years. - 26 Ensure the Headteacher and all staff members undergo whole school child protection training in line with Solihull Local Safeguarding Children Partnership requirements. - 27 Consider how students may be taught about safeguarding as part of a broad and balanced curriculum.

-- 28 Ensure that the Headteacher has appointed a dedicated teacher for Looked After Children and Previously Looked After Children who has been appropriately trained.
-This staff member has a key role in promoting the educational achievement of Looked After Children and Previously Looked After Children and engaging with the DSL. - 29 Ensure the students' wishes and feelings are taken into account, as part pf the safeguarding response. - 30 Ensure appropriate safeguarding responses to students who go missing from educational settings, particularly on repeat occasions. - 31 Regularly review school premises to ensure that there is a safe environment and that where building work is taking place any additional risk assessments that are required are completed to take account of safeguarding arrangements. - 32 Ensure the agenda of Governing Body meetings reflects safeguarding issues as and when appropriate.
+The Safeguarding and Child Protection Policy is made available publicly. - d.
+Ensure that the school operates safe recruitment procedures in line with national and local statutory guidance and that it monitors the process. - e.
+Ensure that the school has a clear policy for managing allegations against adults who work with students and young people and that it is implemented and monitored (including a nominated Trustee who will liaise with the Local Authority on issues of child protection and in the event of allegations of abuse made against the Headteacher). - f.
+Ensure that the Headteacher has appointed a member of staff of the school leadership team to the role of Designated Safeguarding Lead (DSL) for child protection which is clearly referenced in the staff member's job description. - g.
+Ensure the DSL for child protection undergoes updated child protection training every two years. - h.
+Ensure the Headteacher and all staff members undergo whole school child protection training in line with Solihull Local Safeguarding Children Partnership requirements. - i.
+Consider how students may be taught about safeguarding as part of a broad and balanced curriculum. - j.
+Ensure that the Headteacher has appointed a dedicated teacher for Looked After Children and Previously Looked After Children who has been appropriately trained.
+This staff member has a key role in promoting the educational achievement of Looked After Children and Previously Looked After Children and engaging with the DSL. - k.
+Ensure the students' wishes and feelings are taken into account, as part pf the safeguarding response. - I. Ensure appropriate safeguarding responses to students who go missing from educational settings, particularly on repeat occasions. - m.
+Regularly review school premises to ensure that there is a safe environment and that where building work is taking place any additional risk assessments that are required are completed to take account of safeguarding arrangements. - n.
+Ensure the agenda of Trust Board meetings reflects safeguarding issues as and when appropriate.